actris/data-management-plan/DMP/initial-DMP.md

 #### 4.1.6 ASC dataflow and data management

-*Max 1 page, including figure.
-Common structure for all units*

-**Wait with writing this, until we have a draft of in-situ with**

-**Text moved from other parts of the document that belongs here, maybe in modified version:**

 Data provided in ASC unit are L2 and L3 data produced These data are produced from L0 and L1 data processing performed at NFs level (see Figure XX).
 These Datadata have to be provided by NFs in a standard formats and to be completed with rich metadata (see section 3.5).
 NFs are also in charge of providing tools to facilitate the generation and the handling of the data.
 The ASC unit is in charge of i) providing a free and open access to data and tools developed by NFs through user-friendly web interfaces, ii) developing data visualization tools, iii) developing tools to ensure the quality and the completeness of the data provision process, iv) creating and maintaining the metadata catalogue, and finally v) assuring long-term archiving of L2 and L3 data.
 Jointly with NFs and TCs, it also contributes to the elaboration of the data workflow.

 ![ACTRIS ASC Unit:](https://raw.githubusercontent.com/actris/data-management-plan/master/DMP/img/section2/overview_ASC_unit.png)
-*Figure x: current overview of ASC unit*
+*Figure 9: current overview of ASC unit*

 ### 4.2 Findable: Making data findable, including provisions for metadata [FAIR data]